Title: The Winter Mystery (Jenny Starling Mystery #2)

-This is the second book in the Jenny Starling series by Faith Martin.
+The Winter Mystery is the second book in Faith Martin’s Jenny Starling Mystery series.
 Jenny Starling is a Junoesque traveling cook.
 And wherever she goes, she seems to come across a murder or two.

 As Jenny enters the house, she’s surrounded by a shadow of gloom.
 Only Sidney Kelton seems to be a tad cheerful.
 Stanley is, as the villager described, rude and has a gets-what-he-wants attitude.
 His three kids, Bert (the eldest), Bill and Delia have no saying in anything whatsoever.
 Bert has a teen-aged son, Jeremy.
 Stan’s tactics made Janice, Bert’s wife leave him for good.
 With all this negativity in the air, Jenny is welcomed by a vile gander and a friendly dog.